JulieAllix/portfolio-v1-react/README.md

 # portfolio-react
-My portfolio using React technology
+My portfolio using React technology.
+In order to use it, proceed with the following steps:
+- yarn